drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-03/exercise.md

 Filename: packages/cw721/traits.rs
 -->

-> Holding your breath, you flick the red switch of the _quasi-digital_ object.
+> Holding your breath, you flip the red switch of the _quasi-digital_ object.
 You're half-expecting the NFT to disappear into thin air, leaving behind the acrid smell of a `ExecuteMsg::Burn`.
 To your surprise, a Jump Ring teleporter suddenly appears in the corner of the room.
 The finished Ring, such a sight to behold!
 Seconds later a mysterious schematic appears beside it.
 Its title, emblazoned on the blueprint, reads "SOUL BOUND PASSPORT-TOKEN SCHEMATIC".

-This must be what your way off the planet!
+This must be your way off the planet!
 If only you could get these `passport-token` NFTs to work, you'd be on your way in no time.

 Whoa, speaking of the previous exercise, was it easy to get lost in that code?
 There must be a better way to implement the custom behavior for [soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html) NFTs in CosmWasm.

-Taking a stern gaze from the libarians, let's try again with a modular package design.
+With a stern gaze from the libarians, let's try again with a modular package design.

 Remember this `Cargo.toml` code?